teri1712/student-management/README.md

     - Creates all tables, constraints, and indexes
     - Seeds exactly one initial admin: admin / admin123
     - Provides sample students, courses, and enrollments
+    - Adds Notification table (for course announcements), index on (idCourse, courseYear, id), and sample notifications